petergridge/Irrigation-V5/README.md

 * *repeat* defines the number of watering cycles to run

 ### Pump or master solenoid
 You can optionally define a pump/master soleniod to turn on concurrently with the zone.
-The pump will remain active during zone transitions and will shut off a few seconds after the last zone has completed watering.
+The pump class then monitors the zones that require it and will remain active during zone transitions.
+The will shut off a few seconds after a zone has completed alowing a smooth transition between zones.
+Currently the pump class only monitors during a program run cycle.

 ### Zone Group
 You can optionally group zones to run concurrently or sequentially.